XRePIT: A deep learning-computational fluid dynamics hybrid framework implemented in OpenFOAM for fast, robust, and scalable unsteady simulations: Methods

 \subsubsection{The hybrid orchestrator}

 At the core of the framework is the hybrid orchestrator.
 This is the master control script that executes the main hybrid loop and manages the adaptive switching logic.
 It initiates the simulation by calling the CFD solver for an initial data generation phase.
 Subsequently, it directs the Predictor to perform auto-regressive rollouts, continuously monitoring a physics-based residual calculated from the ML-predicted fields.
-When the residual exceeds a pre-defined threshold, the Orchestrator halts the ML rollout and triggers a two-step correction: it first calls the Solver Interface to obtain a high-fidelity correction from OpenFOAM, and then instructs the Trainer to perform online transfer learning using this new data.
-The complete logic of this adaptive cycle is detailed in [Supplementary Algorithm \ref{sup_alg:repit}].
+When the residual exceeds a pre-defined threshold, the Orchestrator halts the ML rollout and triggers a two-step correction: it first calls the Solver Interface to obtain a high-fidelity correction from OpenFOAM and then instructs the Trainer to perform online transfer learning using this new data.
+As shown in Algorithm ~\ref{alg:repit}, the use of the residual value to determine the convergence criteria is widely-adopted in CFD solvers, whereas in the AI part, we use the same metric to determine the divergence criteria.
+It can be seen from steps 5 to 9 in the algorithm that the internal iteration is repeated unless the residual value \textbf{falls} below a certain threshold.
+The iteration-coupled hybrid method uses neural networks to reduce this iteration.
+Whereas timestep-coupled hybrid methods like XRePIT use the neural network to predict the whole new timestep data until it \textbf{crosses} a certain threshold (as shown from steps 15 to 20).
+The training, prediction, data-conversion, and phi-adjustment logic are discussed in the subsequent sections.

+To support long-running engineering simulations, the framework provides continuous checkpointing across all modules.
+The Trainer saves the surrogate model's weights, optimizer state, and learning rate scheduler to a local database after each validation improvement, alongside the data normalization statistics (means and standard deviations) that are written during dataset creation.
+The hybrid orchestrator independently maintains a running log of simulation metrics, including the physical residual history.
+In the event of an intentional halt or unexpected hardware failure, a user can seamlessly resume the hybrid simulation by updating the central configuration file with the latest saved OpenFOAM timestep.
+Upon restart, the framework reloads the most recent surrogate checkpoint and its corresponding normalization statistics, and re-enters the hybrid loop from the last CFD-corrected state—avoiding any redundant computation or data loss.